fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Code run on EC2 (not serverless)
 - Older than Step Functions ()
 - Used over Step Functions only if external signals or child processes are needed
+- States can have multiple transitions
+- Best Practices
+  - Use S3 when the payloads are over 32KB
+  - Inlude a timeout in each state machine definition
+  - Avoid reaching history limit
 - [FAQ](https://aws.amazon.com/swf/faqs/)

 ### AWS ECS (Elastic Container Service)